 The state is currently offering to cover the cost of the GED® Ready Test for students who complete an approved GED Program.
-Students must score a 10.5 in Reading, Math, and Language on a TABE test as well as pass a Computer Literacy Course and the Aztec GED Pre-Test in all four areas.
+Students must score at 9.0 in Reading, Math, and Language on a TABE test as well as pass a Computer Literacy Course and the Aztec GED Pre-Test in all four areas.

 - A score of 150 is required in each area in order to pass.
 A score of 170-200 is considered honors.

 - The first GED® test was created in 1942 and is updated every 10-15 years